 Aaron Straight is a creative director who documents brave stories both domestically and internationally.
-His company, Soulcraft Allstars, is currently working on one documentary that combines Aaron’s appreciation for yoga and a community of women living behind the barbed fence of a Washington state penitentiary.
+His company, Soulcraft Allstars, is currently working on one documentary that combines Aaron’s appreciation for yoga and a community of women living behind the barbed fence of the Washington Corrections Center For Women.

-AS: SOULCRAFT ALLSTARS gives an annual Storytelling Award where we pick one story and tell it for free.
-Last year we were a sponsor of Social Venture Partners’ FAST PITCH.
-At the event we heard a pitch by Yoga Behind Bars.
+Aaron Straight: Soulcraft Allstars gives an annual Storytelling Award where we pick one story and tell it for free.
+Last year we were a sponsor of Social Venture Partners’ Fast Pitch.
+At the event we heard a pitch by Yoga Behind Bars (YBB).
 We were blown away.
 They are lowering the rate of inmate return (recidivism) by more than 50% for inmates who take just 4 or more yoga classes.
 They are also improving the lives of inmates while in prison.
 People in prison who participate in YBB say they are learning new coping skills.
-The prisons are seeing less infractions by inmates who participate.
-Prison Administration say that inmates involved in YBB show more remorse, stop blaming society, and have a willingness to look inside to figure out WHY they have been behaving badly in the first place.
+The prisons are seeing fewer infractions by inmates who participate.
+Prison Administration says that inmates involved in YBB show more remorse, stop blaming society, and have a willingness to look inside to figure out why they behave badly in the first place.
 We immediately felt that this organization’s story needed telling.

 PV: Who do you work with on the YBB staff to help with the narrative of the documentary, access to prison, etc?